-The Government of Sri Lanka (GOSL) has identified the need of an expressway towards Sabaragamuwa province which will function as a fast road link between Sabaragamuwa and Uva provinces from Colombo the economic capital of the country.
-With the above perspective, the RDA has almost finalized a suitable road corridor to construct this Expressway considering present and future development scenarios of the country.
+Government of Sri Lanka (GOSL) has identified the need of an expressway towards Sabaragamuwa province, which will function as a fast road link between Sabaragamuwa and Uva provinces with Colombo the economic capital of the country.
+With the above perspective, RDA has almost finalized a suitable road corridor to construct the Ruwanpura Expressway considering present and future development scenarios of the country.
 This expressway project is officially called as "Ruwanpura Expressway Project" or REP.

-As per the final trace, the proposed expressway is to start from Kahathuduwa Interchange of the Southern Expressway and to end at Pelmadulla connecting to Pelmadulla - Nonagama (A018) road.
-The length of the Expressway is about 76+450 km and phases for the REP are established as follows.
+As per the final trace, the proposed expressway is to start from Kahathuduwa Interchange of Southern Expressway and to end at Pelmadulla connecting to Pelmadulla - Nonagama (A018) road.

+Length of the Expressway is about 76+450 km and phases for the REP are established as follows.